5l1v3r1/t3xt/README.md

 # TODO

  * Use better programming language detection
- * Scroll to selected lines on /view page load
+ * Don't make authentication mandatory to post
- * Don't make authentication mandatory
+ * Add admin password in addition to regular password for deleting/changing password.
  * Add ability to change password from site
  * Add ability to edit or delete posts after the fact